sayanlp99/bits_notes/sem2/fullstack/fullstack.md

 #### 2. gRPC Architecture

-gRPC relies on **Protocol Buffers (protobuf)**, Google’s language-agnostic data serialization format, for defining services and exchanging messages between client and server.
+gRPC relies on **Protocol Buffers (protobuf)**, Google's language-agnostic data serialization format, for defining services and exchanging messages between client and server.

 - **Service Definition**:
   - A **service** is defined in a `.proto` file, specifying the interface methods and data types for client-server communication.